 3.1.1.
 Hidden themes and geography

-We prioritised research which related to particularly vulnerable children, whose problems tend to be the most “hidden”, such as victims of sexual abuse and children with disabilities (hereafter referred to as “hidden themes”).
+We prioritised research which related to particularly vulnerable children, whose views and problems tend to be the most “hidden”, such as victims of sexual abuse and children with disabilities (hereafter referred to as “hidden themes”).
 We also prioritised research from eastern European and non-European Union (EU) countries, for the reason that there has not been as much research conducted on children’s views there as in other European countries (that is, “geography”).
 A request to children’s non-governmental organisations (NGOs) and others, was made for information on our priority areas.
 This was facilitated by the University of Liverpool’s European Children’s Rights Unit and European network NGO Eurochild.
 It was hoped that this would achieve the aim of enabling access to research from the geographical areas in question and on hidden themes.
 Our aim was to include information from as many states as possible.
 Although we may not have found research studies specifically from each European country, this is mitigated by the fact that there are a number of research studies included in which children’s views were gathered from across Europe.

 We also included research reports which are written in a number of different European languages, with the aim of accessing as broad a linguistic and geographical variety of documents as possible, while bearing in mind our geographical preference for less-researched countries.
 Most of the studies we found on the basis of our literature search (including through the request for information throughout Europe), however, are in English.
 This may reflect the mother tongues of the authors (English and Dutch) and the effect of this on our ability to search for documents, but it probably also indicates that many research studies are published in English, even where they are conducted in non-English-speaking countries.
 There is, however, a high proportion of research studies from the UK referenced in our desktop study, reflecting perhaps the comparatively high investment in participatory work involving children in the UK.